Skidaway-io/SplunkDashboards/README.md

 ## Troubleshooting

+- If the script fails to find the Splunk tarball, ensure it's in the same directory and follows the naming convention `splunk-*-Linux-x86_64.tgz`.
 - If the dashboard doesn't appear, check the Splunk server logs at `/opt/splunk/var/log/splunk/splunkd.log`.
 - Ensure that the `anomaly_hub.xml` file is correctly formatted and placed in the script's directory before running.